sirmammingtonham/alphastone/README.md

 3. https://hearthstone.gamepedia.com/Hearthstone_Wiki

 ## Experiments
-Currently training but only using basic card set (~150 cards) and priest vs rogue.
-Will update after a few days
+Trained for 3 days but only using basic card set (~150 cards) and priest vs rogue.
+Best model shows some decision making and is able to beat a random agent ~80% of the time, but much much more training is needed.

 ## A work in progress
 This is my first large python project and is written by a high school student.
 I don't have formal coding experience so all help and critique is appreciated!